hyperdimensionalcomputingai/graph-to-hypervectors/README.md

 TorchHD is distributed as `torch-hd` and imported as `torchhd`. `uv.lock` records the tested dependencies.
 Everything runs on CPU.
 No API key is needed, and the categorical lessons don't use an embedding service.
 The first dependency installation needs internet access.

 ## The graph we're encoding

+We define a toy dataset that is shaped like the following property graph:

 ```text
 Maya --MENTORS--> Nina --WORKS_AT--> Cedar Lab